-Husband and wife restaurateurs Jeff Tonidandel and Jamie Brown have been eyeing the location for three years and finalized the lease on 1212 The Plaza in March.
+Husband and wife restaurateurs Jeff Tonidandel and Jamie Brown have been eyeing the location for three years and finalized the lease at 1212 The Plaza in March 2019.

 The corner lot is directly across the street from Whiskey Warehouse and includes two buildings totaling 7,500 square feet of space.